-In any case, medications meant for human beings should not be given to dogs.
-Before purchasing and feeding dog medicines, you should consult the vet.
-Instructions of the vet, regarding glucosamine dosage should be strictly followed by dog owners.
+Before purchasing and feeding dog medicines, you should consult the vet or pet nutritionalist.
+Instructions regarding glucosamine dosage should be strictly followed by dog owners.
 The vet would check the age, weight and medical history of your dog and would then determine the dosage.
 You should religiously follow the instructions on the labels too.

 Apart from feeding correct glucosamine doses, arranging a soft and comfortable bed, healthy diet, physiotherapy, massage, etc., are considered as part of the treatment.
 As pets cannot tell what the problem is and how much pain they are experiencing, you should try to collect as much information as possible, for proper dog care.
 Overweight dogs are more likely to suffer from arthritis.
 So, you should always be careful about the diet and exercise program of your dog.